By Wayne Erbsen

 It is my contention that the short audition of Cleo Davis in Bill’s small trailer in 1938 is the big bang of bluegrass.
 It is when Bill hired the first of a long line of sidemen who would make up Bill’s legendary band, The Blue Grass Boys.
 The rest, my friends, is history.

 Thanks to the wonders of computers, you can actually listen to those tapes I made by going to http://dla.acaweb.org/ Simply type in “Cleo Davis,” and you’re good to go.
-To read my entire article from Bluegrass Unlimited, with all the details of the “Big Bang of Bluegrass” theory, CLICK HERE to read “Cleo Davis, the Original Bluegrass Boy.”
-This information can also be found in the book, The Rural Roots of Bluegrass by yours truly, Wayne Erbsen.
+The entire article can be found here.
+This information can also be found in my book, The Rural Roots of Bluegrass.

 * * * * *

 Wayne Erbsen has been teaching banjo, fiddle, guitar, and mandolin since dinosaurs roamed the earth (really, about 50 years).
 Originally from California, he now makes his home in Asheville, North Carolina.
 He has written more than 30 songbooks and instruction books for banjo, fiddle, guitar, and mandolin.